 – Event T Shirt

-– 2 x official support crew T shirts, Lanyard and Car stickers
+– Official support crew T shirts, Lanyards and Car stickers

 – Age group prize podium winners will receive medals